strocha1/CellSize/README.md

 ### System requirements
 The code has been written in Jupyter Notebook on a Windows system.
 Please open an issue if you have problems with installation.
 ### Dependencies
-HOMDscrape relies on the following packages (which can be installed using pip if needed):
+CellSize relies on the following packages (which can be installed using pip if needed):
 - [numpy](https://numpy.org/)
 - [pandas](https://pandas.pydata.org/)
 - [matplotlib](https://matplotlib.org/)